Peter-Ebert/impala-hashset-count/README.md

 -Place .so file in HDFS

--Run the following
+-Run the following in Impala
-CREATE AGGREGATE FUNCTION count300k(string) RETURNS INT LOCATION '/path/to/libhashsetcount.so' init_fn='DistHashSetInit300k'
+> CREATE AGGREGATE FUNCTION count300k(string) RETURNS INT
+> LOCATION '/path/to/libhashsetcount.so'
+> init_fn='DistHashSetInit300k'
-update_fn='DistHashSetUpdate'
+> update_fn='DistHashSetUpdate'
-merge_fn='DistHashSetMerge'
+> merge_fn='DistHashSetMerge'
-finalize_fn='DistHashSetFinalize';
+> finalize_fn='DistHashSetFinalize';

-The samples will get built to "build" directory, there is a test executable which runs some very basic tests, and an .so which you can use to install the function on the Impala cluster.
+The UDA will get built to "build" directory, there is a test executable which runs some very basic tests locally, and an .so which you can use to install the function on the Impala cluster.

 More about how it works:
 -First the update function will go through the column inserting values into our 'hashset' and appending where there are collisions (delimited by /0)